Skip to Main Content

 In the Data Management Plan the researcher describes if the data will be stored for the mid or the long term.

 Mid-term archive: according to the VU RDM Policy, all publication-related data should be archived for at least ten years for verification and replication of research.
-For this purpose, Vrije Universiteit Amsterdam offers researchers three options to store their data in one of the organisational repositories (DataverseNL, ArchStor or DarkStor).
-Other archival options may be used depending on the field of science as described in faculty data management policy documents.
+For this purpose, Vrije Universiteit Amsterdam offers researchers two options to archive their data in one of the organisational repositories (DataverseNL and Yoda).
+Other archival options may be used depending on the discipline as described in faculty data management policy documents.

 Long-term archive: data relevant for future research should be archived for the long term.
-A dataset is relevant for future research when it complies with at least one of the following general criteria:
+A dataset is relevant for future research when at least one of the following general criteria applies:

-1. The data has a scientific or historical value
+1. The data have a scientific or historical value

 3. Others may want to reuse the data